U.S. journalist killed in Ukraine was known for his ‘innate humanity and empathy’

 “He had a way of getting anybody comfortable, and to trust him enough to talk to him,” he told The Washington Post.
 “He was the best our profession had.”

-Renaud was in the journalism club and ran the newspaper at his high school, said Nan Renaud, 83, who was married to his father 30 years ago.
-She described him as extremely talented and deeply committed to his work.
+Renaud was in the journalism club and ran the newspaper at his high school, said Nan Renaud, 83, who was married to Brent Renaud’s father 30 years ago.
+She described Brent Renaud as extremely talented and deeply committed to his work.

 “Brent would go anywhere, anytime, to do what he does,” she said.
 On Sunday, her son, Renaud’s former stepbrother, texted the family a Twitter thread reporting Brent’s death.
 She called the news “awful, awful.”